 J. Zhu, PhD—plant transformation, biotechnology

-Degrees Offered: BS in biological engineering, MS in biological engineering, MS in molecular biosciences and bioengineering, PhD in molecular biosciences and bioengineering
+Degrees Offered: BS in biological engineering, BS in molecular biosciences and biotechnology, MS in biological engineering, MS in molecular biosciences and bioengineering, PhD in molecular biosciences and bioengineering

 The Academic Program

-The Molecular Biosciences and Bioengineering Department (MBBE) features a multidisciplinary faculty having a broad spectrum of interests in biotechnology, molecular biology, biochemistry, and biological engineering.
-The department's strong basic and applied research programs and its active, internationally recognized faculty combine to provide students with exciting learning opportunities.
-The department houses degree-granting programs in biological engineering (BS and MS) and in molecular biosciences and bioengineering (MS and PhD) and participates in the interdepartmental Plant and Environmental Biotechnology Program (BS).
+The Department of Molecular Biosciences and Bioengineering (MBBE) features a multidisciplinary faculty having a broad spectrum of interests in biotechnology, molecular biology, biochemistry, and biological engineering.
+The department’s strong basic and applied research programs and its active, internationally recognized faculty combine to provide students with exciting learning opportunities.
+The department houses degree-granting programs in biological engineering (BS and MS) and in molecular biosciences and bioengineering (MS and PhD), and molecular biosciences and biotechnology (BS).

 Biological Engineering Program